 Thinking about finally pulling the trigger and buying that 5th Wheel?
 That’s great!
 But the process of selecting one becomes a scary prospect.
-So today, we’ll look at the best 5th wheel for full-time living.
+So today, we’ll look at the best 5th wheel to live in.

-The best overall 5th wheel for full-time living is the Grand Design Solitude which is one of the most spacious fifth-wheel luxury RVs.
-They feature kitchen islands, full-size residential refrigerators, but are renowned for their longevity and outstanding customer support.
+The best overall 5th wheel to live in is the Grand Design Solitude.
+This is one of the most spacious fifth-wheel luxury RVs.
+It features kitchen islands, and full-size residential refrigerators, but is renowned for its longevity and outstanding customer support.

 But what if the living room is smaller, what if you need a bigger master bedroom, what if the entertainment center isn’t great to catch a ball game?
 All are valid questions and need to be addressed before you finally get yourself a 5th wheel for full-time living.